Night Sky for January 2026: Planets, Stars, and the Moon

 January’s Full Moon

-The first full Moon of 2024 reaches peak illumination on Thursday, January 25, at 12:54 P.M.
-EST. Look for the Moon to rise from the northeastern horizon around sunset that evening.
+The first full Moon of the year reaches peak illumination on January 3, at 5:03 A.M.
+EST. It’s also a Supermoon!
+Look for the Moon to rise from the northeastern horizon around sunset that evening.
 It’s known in some cultures as the Wolf Moon.
 There are alternative names as well.
 Learn more about the Full Wolf Moon.

 january wolf moon